shpookas/weather_scraper/README.md

 ## Assignment for DIA Devops Engineer Technical Task

-### This repo consists of several microservices that are deployed to a Minikube cluster.

 ### The following Microservices are included in this repo

 Scrapper application developed in Python,